openjdk/jdk/README-builds.md

 With Linux, it was just a matter of picking a stable distribution that is a good representative for Linux in general.

-**NOTE: We expect a change here from Fedora 9 to something else, but it has not been completely determined yet, possibly Ubuntu 12.04 X64, unbiased community feedback would be welcome on what a good choice would be here.**

 It is understood that most developers will NOT be using these specific versions, and in fact creating these specific versions may be difficult due to the age of some of this software.
 It is expected that developers are more often